kgraaf/python-maprooms-fork/onset_maproom/README.md

 # Development Instructions

-This maproom is structured around four different files:
+Maprooms are structured around four different files:

 * `layout.py`: functions which generate the general layout of the maproom